 roles/logging.viewer

-) on each project whose log entries you want to view.
-Dashboards don't display log entries for projects for which you don't have the permissions to view logs.
-For more information about the roles you need to view log entries, see Cloud Logging Access control with IAM.
+) on on each project whose log entries you want to view.
+This role doesn't grant you access to every log entry.
+For more information about the roles, see Cloud Logging Access control with IAM. -

 You might also be able to get the required permissions through custom roles or other predefined roles.

-This section describes how to add and configure a logs panel by using
+This section describes how to add and configure a logs panel widget by using

 Dashboard with a LogsPanel